phetsims/vector-addition/doc/model.md

 The _Lab_ screen is similar to the _Explore 2D_ screen, with these differences:

-* each snap mode has 2 sets of vectors (blue and red for Cartesian, purple and green for Polar)
+* each scene has 2 sets of vectors (blue and red for Cartesian, purple and green for Polar)
 * 10 vectors can be created for each set of vectors
 * the sum for a set of n vectors is v&#8407;<sub>1</sub> + v&#8407;<sub>2</sub> + ... + v&#8407;<sub>n</sub> = s&#8407;

 ## Equations screen

 The _Equations_ screen introduces the concepts of base vectors, equations, and coefficients.
-Like the _Explore 2D_ and _Lab_ screens, it has Cartesian and Polar "snap modes" that determine which vector quantities snap to integer values.
+Like the _Explore 2D_ and _Lab_ screens, it has Cartesian and Polar scenes.

 The _Equations_ screen has a couple of differences in how the student manipulates vectors:

 * Vectors are pre-populated on the scene; the student does not add and remove vectors.
 * Vectors can be moved directly on the scene, but their other properties must be changed using spinners.

-In Cartesian snap mode:
+In the Cartesian scene:

 * the scene shows vectors labeled a&#8407;, b&#8407;, and c&#8407;
 * base vectors are provided for a&#8407; and b&#8407;